Prince Harry announces massive travel sustainability project

-NEW YORK — The eco-minded Prince Harry is embarking on a massive travel sustainability initiative in partnership with key travel providers that’s aimed at bettering the practices of the global industry amid an ever-increasing number of travelers.
+NEW YORK — The eco-minded Prince Harry is embarking on a massive travel sustainability initiative in partnership with key travel providers.
+They aim to improve the practices of the global industry amid an ever-increasing number of travelers.

-The long-term initiative is focused on tackling the travel industry’s impact on climate change, improving wildlife conservation and finding ways to better protect the environment in top tourist spots around the world, along with boosting the tourism dollars used to assist local communities and seeking answers to the increasing problem of over-tourism.
+The long-term initiative is focused on tackling the travel industry’s impact on climate change, improving wildlife conservation, and protecting the environment in top tourist spots around the world.
+It aims to increase the amount of tourism dollars that go to local communities, and find answers to over-tourism.

 “As tourism inevitably grows, it is critically important to accelerate the adoption of sustainable practices worldwide, and to balance this growth with the needs of the environment and the local population.
 Bringing companies, consumers and communities together is our best chance to protect destinations and ecosystems for future generations,” he added.

+Harry drew criticism this summer when he and his family took a private jet to go on vacation, despite the flight’s carbon impact on the planet.
+They had flown to the home of singer Elton John, who said the aircraft offered them needed privacy and protection, and was carbon-neutral because it was offset by a contribution to Carbon Footprint.

+“I spend 99% of my life traveling the world by commercial” aircraft, Harry said Tuesday.
+He said he would take a private jet only when circumstances called for it, and would offset the carbon footprint.

-Harry is perhaps most passionate about increasing the amount of industry money that goes to local communities, especially in top destinations.
-Among the things the coalition will focus on is improving on-the-ground travel and tourism entrepreneurship.
+Among issues the coalition will focus on is improving on-the-ground travel and tourism entrepreneurship in local communities.

-Last year, the number of international trips taken globally reached 1.4 billion, a number that was reached two years faster than original projections by the United Nations’ tourism agency, the World Tourism Organization.
+Last year, the number of international trips taken globally reached 1.4 billion, a number reached two years faster than originally projected by the United Nations’ tourism agency, the World Tourism Organization.
 According to the World Bank, the number of trips taken annually by people around the globe has more than doubled since 2000.

-Gathering service providers into one coalition is a feat onto itself in a competitive industry with piles of profit on the table.
-Such things as cleaner aviation fuel, more travel experiences focused on sustainability and better educating tourists on the footprints they make and the waste they leave behind will be among other areas explored.
+Gathering service providers into one coalition is a feat unto itself in a competitive industry with piles of profit on the table.
+Other areas explored will include cleaner aviation fuel, more travel experiences focused on sustainability, and educating tourists on the footprints they make and the waste they leave behind.

 “The commitment from these different brands to work together and help build a global network of like-minded social entrepreneurs, NGOs and policymakers is truly inspiring,” said Gillian Tans, chairwoman of Booking.com.
 “Collaboration is the only path forward if we want to create a real paradigm shift in travel.”

 Harry began approaching potential partners for the coalition about two years ago.
-Pilot programs around the world will be one of the first steps when the initiative gets off the ground.
 Specific programs and projects will likely be launched within the next 18 months.
 Harry will be actively at the helm.

 Consumers are hungry for change, with 71 percent of global travelers telling Booking.com they think travel companies should offer more sustainable travel choices, and 68 percent saying it was important that their travel dollars support local communities.